Adam Afriyie: Business career

 He was a governor of the Museum of London, appointed by Tony Blair, a trustee of the Museum in Docklands (part of the Museum of London) and, from 2003 to 2005, a director of Policy Exchange, a centre right think tank.

 Afriyie was a stakeholder of Axonn Media (originally called Adfero, an asset remaining from the sale of DeHavilland), a content marketing business which produces content for clients.
 The company incorporated brands such as Content Plus, NewsReach, DirectNews and ReelContent.
 Axonn turned over £9.4m in 2011, and made a pre tax profit of £1.3m.
 Afriyie was the largest shareholder of the firm, and he and his fellow directors split dividends of £2.2m in 2010 and 2011.
 The company went into liquidation in 2019, owing HMRC taxes of £492,000.
 Axonn was sold for £39,000, its annual turnover having fallen by over £7 million since 2013.

 Afriyie became board chairman of Elite Growth, a medical cannabis firm, in 2021.

-Following a 2021 court petition from HMRC, Afriyie was declared bankrupt in December 2022, owing around £1 million in taxes and £700,000 to Barclays bank.